Particl-Community/academy/intro/intro_general_functions.rst

 Marketplace
 -----------

-Particl Marketplace is accessible right from the Particl Desktop application.
+:term:`Particl Marketplace` is accessible right from the :term:`Particl Desktop` application.
 It is deployed on a distributed network that lets you connect directly, without the help of any intermediary, with buyers and sellers from all around the world.

-In-depth details can be found at :ref:`Particl Marketplace Explained`.
+In-depth details can be found at :term:`Particl Marketplace Explained`.
 The basic knowledge is compiled at :ref:`What's |PM|`.

 Open Market
 ~~~~~~~~~~~

-Particl's Open Market allows you to buy and sell products and services online without requiring any middleman to facilitate the transaction.
-The Open Market is the market you see when you first launch the application.
+Particl's :term:`Open Market` allows you to buy and sell products and services online without requiring any middleman to facilitate the transaction.
+The :term:`Open Market` is the market you see when you first launch the application.
 It is enabled and available by default, unlike user-generated markets and storefronts.

 - Buy and sell anything at no cost.
 - No commission, sales, withdrawal, or subscription fee.